-It is recommended that bowlers will bring and use their personal bowls.
-In those cases, where participants do not have access to their own bowls, consider the following recommendations for Phase 1 of Return to Play.
+Ideally, bowlers will bring and use their personal bowls.
+In those cases, where participants do not have access to their own bowls, consider the following recommendations for Phase 2 of Return to Play.
 At all times, the guidelines and legislations of Provincial and Local Health Authorities must be respected and will take precedence over these recommendations.

-- Appoint a safety volunteer who will ensure that used bowls are appropriately cleaned are ready for use; - Post signage outlining the Protocol for Club Bowls Storage and Use - Designate a "sanitized" area and "un-sanitized area" for bowls and jacks; - Only one person at a time may enter the bowls storage area to remove a set of sanitized bowls and two sanitized jacks for play; - Bowls and jacks to be used only once before being sanitized by the appointed safety personnel - Have safety personnel wear appropriate PPE when sanitizing bowls - Consider assigning a specific set of bowls to a specific person for their use during this Phase of RTP
+- Appoint a safety volunteer who will ensure that used bowls are appropriately cleaned are ready for use; - Post signage outlining the Protocol for Club Bowls Storage and Use; - Designate a "sanitized" area and "un-sanitized area" for bowls, jacks, and rakes; - Only one person at a time may enter the bowls storage area to remove sanitized bowls, jacks or rakes; - Bowls, jacks and rakes to be used only once before being sanitized by the appointed safety personnel; - Have safety personnel wear appropriate PPE when sanitizing bowls; - Consider assigning a specific set of bowls to a specific person for their use during this Phase of RTP.

-Recommended Protocol for Phase 1 Bowls Activity -- Training and Practice
+Recommended Protocol for Phase 2 Bowls Activity - Modified Games

-The following recommendations are for consideration for Phase 1 by Provincial Bowls Associations and local clubs.
+The following recommendations are for consideration for Phase 2 by Provincial Bowls Associations and local clubs.
 At all times, the guidelines and legislations of Provincial and Local Health Authorities must be respected and will take precedence over these recommendations.